ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 ---------------

-Ansible has a module defaults feature to use the same values during every use of a task, rather than repeating the values.
-Here we can set the host url and credentials of the **cmci_get** task to be the same throughout the playbook.
+Ansible has a module defaults feature to use the same values during every use of a module, rather than repeating them everytime.
+Here we can set the host url and credentials of the **cmci_get** module to be the same throughout the playbook.

 .. code-block:: yaml
    module_defaults: